javaidiqbal11/IKY_Chef_Corner_Avatar/README.md

 - It uses webrtc to their server to fetch the stream events(audio) and uses stream event to handle speech on their end.
 - GPT-4o is being used for interactive avatar when we provide the api key.
 - The solution for now is to use the default web ui of heygen to add knowledge base and prompt strucutre to use the interactive avatar. but it has limit of knowledge base size.
+- Spanish Avatar in the HeyGen --- In-Progress

 ### Heygen SDK